galaxyproject/galaxy-hub/src/support/ncbi-sra-fastq/index.md

 Match by `.+/1`

-### Solution 2
+### Solution 3 (reads named without /1 and /2)

-If your data has different sequence identifiers, the "Match by" expression can be modified to suit your identifiers.
+If your data has differently formatted sequence identifiers, the "Match by" expression from *Solution 2* above can be modified to suit your identifiers.

 Alternative identifiers such as: